-Food product containing low fat and sugar contents is known as a ‘cracker’ on the basis of their fermentation they include saltines, cream crackers, soda crackers and modern snack crackers.
+Food products containing low fat and sugar content are known as ‘crackers’ based on their fermentation.
+They include saltines, cream crackers, soda crackers, and modern snack crackers.
 Do you wonder if prawn crackers are vegetarian?
 Here is complete detail about it.

-Prawn chips are deep-fried umbrella-shaped snacks mostly white in color and are popular in Southeast, East Asian cuisine for their nutritious value and puffiness.
-They are traditionally associated with Indonesia and Malaysia.
+Prawn chips are deep-fried umbrella-shaped snacks primarily white in color and are prevalent in the Southeast.
+East Asian cuisine is famous for its nutritious value and puffiness.

 PRAWN CRACKERS CALORIES

-An average portion of prawn crackers (104 grams) contains 608 calories which are almost a third of an adult’s daily recommended food intake.
+An average portion of prawn crackers (104 grams) contains 608 calories, almost a third of an adult’s daily recommended food intake.
 One cracker (3g) contains:

 - 0.1 g protein